PratyushNag/PratyushNag/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Music Generation and Anomaly Detection
+- 🔭 I’m currently working on Music Generation using machine learning
 - 🌱 I’m currently learning pretty_midi and Keras-rl2
 - 👯 I’m looking to collaborate on any machine learning project
 - 🤔 I’m looking for help with reinforcement learning algorithms